 Disclaimer: Partnerships & affiliate links help us create better content.
 Learn how.

-A virtual private network (VPN) like Surfshark provides both the security and privacy internet-conscientious users today search for.
-Drawing on expert reports and our own experience testing VPN software, we sift through Surfshark’s extensive features and performance to help you decide if it’s the right solution for you.
+A virtual private network (VPN) like Surfshark provides the security and privacy that many users strive for.
+Drawing on expert reports and our own experience testing VPN software, we sifted through Surfshark’s extensive features and performance to help you decide if it’s the right solution for you.